Top 5 Problems with Crypto Tax Software

 Correct data formatting can be challenging, although the software should provide you a guide or template.

-Getting CSV data ready to import into the software is one of the most time-consuming steps for our team of experienced tax attorneys and accountants.
+Getting CSV data ready to import into the software is one of the most time-consuming steps for our team of experienced tax attorneys and cryptocurrency accountants.

 It’s important to complete this step in the beginning and add every data source before you start calculating gains!